CoFlows/CoFlows-CE/docs/tutorial/tutorial-1.md

         else:
             return quser.FirstName + " DENIED"

-Both of these function here are assigned API end-points.
+Both of these functions are assigned API end-points.
 In this code there is a variable $WID$ which automatically is set to the ID of the Workflow.
 This might be as good a time as any to mention groups and permissions in **CoFlows**.

 We can easily add a new API to this Query.
 Lets assume we want to add the **Print** functionality.
 To do this, simply add the following function to the source file: